MelissaData/RightFielderObject-Java/README.md

 This is the c++ code of the Melissa Object.
 This file will be downloaded by Melissa Updater!

+#### mdRightFielderJavaWrapper.dll

+This file needs to be added as a Project Dependency.
+This wrapper will need to be in the same directory as the program using it.

 #### Data File(s)

 - mdRightFielder.cfg